TUW-GEO/rt1/doc/installation.rst

     python -c "from rt1 install RT1"

-If you don't get an error message, the module import was sucessfull.
+If you don't get an error message, the module import was sucessful.